 Use this simple formula for making requests of others: Identify who can help you, ask them if you can make a request of them, make the specific request with the time it’s needed by, and thank them profusely whether or not they help you.
 If they don’t help, ask them who they think will.
-Your success is directly proportionate to your ability to ask for help.
+Your success is directly proportionate to your ability to ask for assistance.

-3. Keep Sunday sacred.
+3. Keep Sunday sacred to avoid burnout.